Electric Nomad Truck Version 1.0

 The Elephant in the room

 Of course we have to start with the frunk.
-It has enough room for a cooler, plenty of snacks, thee OneWheels or a couple of Inflatable Stand Up Paddle Boards and accessories.
-Unfortunately. the Snowboards are a little too long, so I’m still working on that!
+It has enough room for a cooler, plenty of snacks, three OneWheels or a couple of Inflatable Stand Up Paddle Boards and accessories.
+Unfortunately, the Snowboards are a little too long, so I’m still working on that!

 The Truck Bed